rlegendi/specs2-plugin-demo/README.md

 ### About the Dependencies... ###

-Basically the dependencies you have to add to your project are the ScalaTest and Specs2 libraries (and their transitive dependencies).
+Basically the dependencies you have to add to your project are the ScalaTest and Specs2 libraries (with their transitive dependencies).

-However, there are three additional libraries: the i) `scalatest-finders`, ii) `spec-runner` and iii) `specs2-runner` Jar files.
+However, there are three additional libraries there: the i) `scalatest-finders`, ii) `spec-runner` and iii) `specs2-runner` Jar files.

 Unfortunately, these libraries are not available from any public repos at the moment.
-The Jar of i) and ii) must be built directly from the ScalaTest project SVN repository.
+The binary of i) and ii) must be built directly from the ScalaTest project SVN repository.
 See [this thread for i)][testFinders] and [this pull request for ii)][specRunner].

-If you would like to build iii), you have to put i) and ii) into your local repository.
-You can [find the project here][specs2Runner] which you can build with Sbt.
+You can [find the project for iii) here][specs2Runner] which you can build with Sbt.
+If you would like to build it on your own, you have to put i) and ii) into your local repository (detailed description can be found at the linked project page).

 ## Issue reporting ##